 The preparation of the Company's consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the balance sheet date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant items subject to such estimates and assumptions include, but are not limited to, estimate of standalone selling prices of each unit of accounting in multiple elements arrangements, estimate of breakage, the realization of deferred tax assets, the fair value of share-based compensation awards, and the recoverability of long-lived assets.
+Significant items subject to such estimates and assumptions include, but are not limited to, estimate of breakage, the fair value of share-based compensation awards, and the recoverability of long-lived assets.
 Changes in facts and circumstances may result in revised estimates.
 Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.